Finding a Top Financial Advisor Firm in Bellevue, Washington

 Highland Private Wealth Management

 Fee-only Highland Private Wealth Management works with mostly high- and ultra-high-net-worth individuals.
-Outside of this group, the firm maintains accounts for individuals, charitable organizations, businesses, trusts and private foundations.
-It also has services especially for individual retirement accounts (IRAs), 401(k)s and 529 plans.
+Outside of this group, the firm maintains accounts for non-high-net-worth individuals, charitable organizations, businesses, trusts and private foundations.
 Despite its focus on wealthy clientele, there are no set account minimums at this firm.

-At Highland’s offices, you’ll find three certified financial planners (CFPs) and two chartered financial analysts (CFAs), across its eight-person team of advisory employees.
+At Highland’s offices, you’ll find several certified financial planners (CFPs) and a few chartered financial analysts (CFAs), across its team of advisory employees.

 Highland is a bit unique in that it only charges fixed fees for its services.
 In contrast, most financial advisor firms use some combination of asset-based fees and hourly charges, on top of fixed fees.